 Non-spendable - This category includes the resources that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact.
-The balance as of September 30, 2018 of \$ 44,552 is from prepaid expenditures which are not in spendable form.
+The balance as of September 30, 2020, of \$40,655 is from prepaid expenditures which are not in spendable form.

 Restricted - This category includes resources restricted by creditors, grantors, contributors, laws or regulations of other governments, constitutional provisions, or enabling legislation.
-There are no restricted funds at September 30, 2018.
+There are no restricted funds at September 30, 2020.

 Committed - This category includes resources that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority which is the Board of Commissioners.
 To be reported as committed, amounts cannot be used for any other purpose unless the Board of Commissioners takes the same highest-level action to remove or change the constraint.
-There are no committed funds as of September 30, 2018.
+There are no committed funds as of September 30, 2020.

 Assigned - This category includes resources that are intended to be used for specific purposes but is neither restricted nor committed.
 These are resources that have been set aside for a specific purpose by an authorized governmental body or official.
-The District voted to assign \$200,000 of funds for future capital purchases and \$150,000 for the insurance deductible as of September 30, 2018 for a cumulative total of \$656,500.
+The District did not assign any additional insurance deductible as of September 30, 2020.
+The total assigned for insurance deductible at September 30, 2020 is \$150,000.
+On June 16, 2020, the District voted to assign \$281,000 for future capital purchases.
+The total assigned for future capital purchases is \$787,500 at September 30, 2020.
+The cumulative total of assigned funds is \$937,500.

 Unassigned - This category is the residual classification for the District's fund balance that are available for any purpose.
-The balance as of September 30, 2018 is \$1,246,419.
+The balance as of September 30, 2020, is \$1,535,318.